janbodnar/Python-Skolenie/test.md

 # create flattened tuple
 data = (1, 2, 3, (4, 5, 6), (7, 8, 9), (10))

+# generate a tuple of random 20 value between 1 ..
+100
+# randomly pick a value from the tuple
+# randomly pick three values from the tuple

 # read thermopylae.txt file
 # count the number of words
 # count the number of unique words